Learn about the Neural Network algorithms for regression and classification data mining techniques.

 The following are the different loss functions for different scenarios:

-Binary classification: cross entropy function.
+Binary classification: binary cross entropy loss function.

-Multi-class classification: softmax function.
+Multi-class classification: multi cross entropy loss function.

 Regression: squared error function.